If Injured At Work What Do I Do

 3. File a Claim Through Workers’ Compensation

 Most states have workers’ comp programs that cover medical bills and lost wages.
-Consider this: you typically don’t need to prove fault—just that the injury happened at work.
+Even so, you typically don’t need to prove fault—just that the injury happened at work.
 Your HR department or insurance adjuster will guide you through the process.

 4. Document Everything